Oceanic core complex

 An oceanic core complex, or megamullion, is a seabed geologic feature that forms a long ridge perpendicular to a mid-ocean ridge.
 It contains smooth domes that are lined with transverse ridges like a corrugated roof.
-They can vary in size from 10 to 150 km in length, 5 to 15 km in width, and 500 to 1500 m in height.
+They can vary in size from 10 to 150 km in length, 5 to 15 km in width, and 500 to 4000 m in height.
+Their counterparts on land are metamorphic core complexes, which form in areas of continental crustal extension or stretching.

 History, distribution and exploration

 The first oceanic core complexes described were identified in the Atlantic Ocean.
 Since then numerous such structures have been identified primarily in oceanic lithosphere formed at intermediate, slow- and ultra-slow spreading mid-ocean ridges, as well as back-arc basins.
 Examples include 10-1000 square km expanses of ocean floor and therefore of the oceanic lithosphere, particularly along the Mid-Atlantic Ridge and the Southwest Indian Ridge.
 Some of these structures have been drilled and sampled, showing that the footwall can be composed of both mafic plutonic and ultramafic rocks (gabbro and peridotite primarily, in addition to diabase), and a thin shear zone that includes hydrous phyllosilicates.
 Oceanic core complexes are often associated with active hydrothermal fields.